karlcswanson/phoneboard/README.md

 * <kbd>e</kbd> - Toggle manual controls
 * <kbd>f</kbd> - Toggle fullscreen
 * <kbd>l</kbd> - Toggle mastercontrol

+## Switchboard
+Switchboard is a separate web server that serves TwiML for Twilio.
+The Twilio service submits data to switchboard via a POST request.
+TwiML supplied by Switchboard directs Twilio on how to route calls from the JK Audio codecs and phone calls to the DID numbers.

 ## Installation
 Download phoneboard from github